ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 varnamep
     the name of the VIRTEL variable which contains the parameter list.
 This variable must have been created by a previous OPTION$ instruction. errlabel
     A branch will be made to this label if the message cannot be sent to the requested line.

 1.23.79.
 SEND$ TO-LINE
 ^^^^^^^^^^^^^^^^^^^^^^

 Sends an outbound message on the specified line.
 SEND$ TO-LINE is identical to SEND$ TO except that the name of the line is specified directly in the scenario instead of via a transaction.
-The SEND$ TO-LINE instruction must be preceded by an “OPTION$”, page 189 instruction which sets up the parameters for the outbound message according to the line type.
+The SEND$ TO-LINE instruction must be preceded by an :ref:`“OPTION$” <#_V456UG_OPTION$>` instruction which sets up the parameters for the outbound message according to the line type.

 ::